 1. Apply for the Internship Program to be held at our headquarters in Manila, Philippines.
 Learn more here.

 2. Enroll in the Online CTP and complete the certification course at your own pace.
 Enroll here.

 The WYAAP Emerging Leaders Conference is an interactive platform for youth aimed at educating individuals from different backgrounds about the central theme, and at building friendships among youth belonging to the Asia Pacific region.

 The World Youth Alliance is an international youth organization known for its talented, hardworking, inspiring, and passionate people who have a big heart for making a concrete impact in their communities—all while having fun.
-Underneath this process of learning is the experience of being immersed in a culture of positivity.
-Participants can expect to leave the conference with new insights, new friendships, (and a strange urge to dance).
+Underneath this process of learning is the experience of being immersed in a culture of positivity and in an encouraging community of youth leaders.
+Participants can expect to leave the conference with new insights, new friendships, and a strange urge to dance.

 In WYA, we believe that every person has dignity regardless of beliefs, backgrounds, or circumstance.
 We are committed to promoting this idea to other people and learning more about the human experience in order for us to understand and respect one another better.
 If you share these convictions and would like to provide a space for other youth to learn about and in turn live out these ideas, then perhaps this is the opportunity for you.

 Applications for the 8th WYAAP ELC are now closed.

 We will accept applications on a rolling basis until September 22, 2019 (11:59 PM GMT +08).
 This means that the sooner you apply, the sooner you will know the results of your application, and the sooner you could confirm your slot.
 Applicants who submit beyond the deadline on September 22 will be considered a late applicant and will need to settle a higher fee if selected.